 The tea, Laurapalooza, and the workshop are all open to the public.
 If you are in the area, come!
 It will be great fun.

-Mark your calendar!
-Wednesday, February 22 at 8 pm Central time, I will once again be a guest on Sarah Uthoff's Internet Radio show Trundlebed Tales.
-In this hour long interview, I will talk about the connection between Laura Ingalls Wilder and quilts, including my research about Doves in the Window, the quilt pattern Laura talks about making as her wedding quilt in the Little House books.
+In February, I once again had the pleasure of being a guest on Sarah Uthoff's Internet Radio show Trundlebed Tales.
+In this hour long interview, I talked about the connection between Laura Ingalls Wilder and quilts, including my research about Doves in the Window, the quilt pattern Laura talks about making as her wedding quilt in the Little House books.

-You can listen to the broadcast on your computer.
-Click on this link to join us live on February 22, or to listen later.
+You can listen to the broadcast on your computer by clicking on this link.
 Linda Halpin Quilt Detecting with Laura Ingalls Wilder.

 If you missed it, here is the link for the first interview I did for Sarah back in 2012.
 Trundlebed Tales: Quilts and Laura Ingalls Wilder